franciscoyira/portfolio/content/project/causal-inference-posts/index.md

 url_video: ""
 ---

-A series of blog posts explaining key causal inference concepts and methodologies in my own words, with lots of R code examples, visualisations and memes.
+A series of blog posts explaining key causal inference concepts and methodologies in my own words, with lots of R code examples, visualizations and memes.
 Low-key aimed towards people like me, who find these ideas easier to grasp with code/algorithms and simulations rather than with math notation.

 1. [Introduction to causal diagrams (DAGs)](https://franciscoyira.com/post/2021-07-11-diagramas-causalidad-cap-3-causal-inference-mixtape/) *(available [in Spanish](https://franciscoyira.com/es/post/2021-07-11-diagramas-causalidad-cap-3-causal-inference-mixtape/))*